edanuff/nginx-to-gw/README.txt

    in the organization "apigee-ed", you'd set up a resource called "my/resource" and configure a policy to return that header.

-   Any errors returned by Gateway policies will cause Nginx to not continue execution of the request.
+   Any status codes other than 200 returned by Gateway policies will cause Nginx to interrupt execution of the request, so policies such as OAuth can protect access to Nginx-proxied API resources in effectively the same fashion they currently do.

    In normal usage, your API (for example, "agent-endpoint"), will not have a target configured for it, since the proxying of the target destination